kumahq/kuma-demo/vagrant/README.md

 default   frontend   service=frontend             Online   3m49s                2m36s              4               0
 default   backend    service=backend version=v0   Online   2m36s                25s                5               0
 default   elastic    service=elastic              Online   1m29s                1m28s              2               0
+default   redis      service=redis                Online   1m01s                1m01s              2               0
 ```

-There are only 3 dataplanes.
-Our script automatically deploys dataplanes along the services in each machine, except for Redis.
-We will use Redis as a example of how to deploy the dataplane on step [#14](#14.-Dataplane-for-Redis).
+There are 4 dataplanes which correlates with each component of our application.

-### 10. You can also use `kumactl` to look at the mesh.
+### 9. You can also use `kumactl` to look at the mesh.
 As shown below, our default mesh does not have mTLS enabled.

 ```
 $ ./kumactl get meshes